the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Maybe make the principle why you should use this as "Version control removes risk."
 It's a neat four-word takeaway.
 Follow up, maybe "Using version control keeps every version of your project stored and safe, so if future changes break you code irretrievably, or something is deleted that you later need it's the matter of seconds to retrieve your past versions.
 It also keeps your working directory neat..."*

-*Should emphasise that version control is also useful when working alone, not just in collaborations*

-*Talk about how to get past versions.*

-*How should I combine high level explanation of what version control CAN do vs step by step of HOW to do it in git and github?
-Meshing it together seems like I'm trying to explain too many things at once, and git isn't the only version control software out there.
-However completly separating the all the why and all the how means a person who's reading about version control can't follow easily, they'd have to scroll a lot from what is a commit to how do you make one.
-Hmmm.*

-*Might be worth having a summarising table with commands and what they do/glossary*
+*Might be worth having a summarising table with commands and what they do.*

 *Should at least mention version control software other than git.*